vifon/kmacro-x.el/README.md

    `C-g` can be used to abort the bulk operation.

-`kmacro-x-mc-atomic-undo-mode` can be enabled to make each `macro-x-mc` change undoable as a whole.
+`kmacro-x-mc-atomic-undo-mode` can be enabled to make each `macro-x-mc` change undoable as a whole, similarly to what `kmacro-x-atomic-undo-mode` does to each cursor individually.

+Notable settings, check their documentation for details:

+- `kmacro-x-mc-live-preview` (default: `nil`)
+- `kmacro-x-mc-mark-whole-symbol` (default: `nil`)
+- `kmacro-x-mc-preserve-last-macro` (default: `t`)

-Note for the existing users: The olded implementation of the multiple cursors provided by this package is still available in `kmacro-x-mc-legacy.el`.
+Note for the existing users: The older implementation of the multiple cursors provided by this package is still available in `kmacro-x-mc-legacy.el`.
 All the functions are the same as before, just with the `legacy` infix added.